ariscandra/ariscandra/README.md

 🚀 Learning in:

-Python (automation, data analysis)
+- Python
-Web Development
+- Web Development

 📚 Currently a student, constantly learning and growing in the field of Information Systems.